What is the Pupil Premium?

 What impact has the funding had?

-The documents below show the impact of the Pupil Premium funding at Stanley High School.
+The document below shows the impact of the Pupil Premium funding at Stanley High School.